TMEM106B: Amyotrophic lateral sclerosis

-Alzheimer's Disease
+Alzheimer's disease

-Alzheimer's Disease (AD) is the most common neurodegenerative disordered characterized by cognitive decline and dementia.
+Alzheimer's disease (AD) is the most common neurodegenerative disordered characterized by cognitive decline and dementia.
 TMEM106B and APOE4 polymorphisms have been found to interact and increase risk of AD.
-Recent genome-wide association study (GWAS) has found that genetic variations in TMEM106 are associated with late-onset sporadic Alzheimer’s disease (LOAD).
+Recent genome-wide association study has found that genetic variations in TMEM106 are associated with late-onset sporadic Alzheimer's disease (LOAD).
 These genetic variations change the degradation pathways of misfolded protein contributing misfolded β-amyloid accumulation and plaque formation.

-Chronic Traumatic Encephalopathy
+Chronic traumatic encephalopathy

 Chronic traumatic encephalopathy (CTE) is a neurodegenerative tauopathy associated to exposure with repetitive head impacts.
 TMEM106B was evaluated for its association to CTE as neuroinflammation and TDP-43 pathology are common features of this disease.
 A SNP, rs3173615, specifically the minor allele was found to be associated with a protective phenotype in CTE cases, showing reduced phosphorylated tau and decreased neuroinflammation, but no association to TDP-43 pathology.

-Parkinson Disease
+Parkinson disease

 Parkinson's disease (PD) is the second most common neurodegenerative disease that primarily effects the motor system, but also has unique cognitive symptoms.
 As TMEM106B has been linked to several neurodegenerative disease, it was investigated for its association to PD and it was found to be associated with cognitive decline.